Hurricane Bawbag: Scotland

 The cyclone brought hurricane-force winds to large portions of Scotland through much of 8 December.
 The summit of Cairn Gorm recorded a gust speed of 165 mph, though sustained winds at the surface averaged 105 mph and 80 mph in populous areas.
 The high winds generated large waves along coastlines and blew trees and debris into power lines.
 About 150,000 Scottish households lost power, 70,000 of which still had not had their electricity returned by nightfall.
 Two hospitals, The Belford and Victoria Hospital, suffered power and telephone service cuts.

 The storm disrupted many of Scotland's public transport services, ScotRail operated a reduced timetable across all parts of the country as a result, and routes from Edinburgh to Aberdeen, Perth and Dundee were suspended.
 Sixty-four passengers on a train running on the West Highland Line were stranded, near Crianlarich, after the line was forced to close In some areas buses ran in place of trains due to line problems.
 Glasgow Airport cancelled 37 flights, and Edinburgh Airport 21 flights.
 Ferry services in the Western Isles were also affected, with the majority being cancelled.
 Bus operators in the Central Belt withdrew double-decker buses from operation after the Scottish Government advised all high sided vehicles not to travel and a number of buses were blown over.

 In the North Sea, the Petrojarl Banff, a floating production storage and offloading vessel carrying 4400 t of oil, and the Apollo Spirit, which has 96300 t on board, lost tension in some of their anchors as they were battered by the hurricane-force winds.
 The Apollo Spirit lost tension in one of its eight anchors, while five of the ten anchors supporting the Banff went slack.

 Strathclyde Police reported that they received calls for 500 weather-related incidents during the course of the day.
 In Campbeltown, Falkirk and Stirling a number of streets were closed after slates and chimneys fell from roofs.
+Jody and Iain’s naval flagpole in Rosyth was destroyed by Bawbag.
 High winds toppled a school bus travelling along the A737 near Dalry, North Ayrshire.
 A wind turbine near Ardrossan burst into flames in the high winds.
 Additionally, many Christmas lights in Aberdeen were blown down.
 In Glasgow, the winds caused the River Clyde to burst its banks and overflow.